2011 Egyptian revolution: Under the Supreme Council of the Armed Forces

 13 February 2011: The Supreme Council dissolved Egypt's parliament and suspended the constitution in response to demands by demonstrators.
 The council declared that it would wield power for six months, or until elections could be held.
 Calls were made for the council to provide details and more-specific timetables and deadlines.
 Major protests subsided, but did not end.
-In a gesture to a new beginning, protesters cleaned up and renovated Tahrir Square (the epicenter of the demonstrations); however, many pledged to continue protesting until all demands had been met.
+In a gesture to a new beginning, protesters cleaned up and renovated Tahrir Square (the epicentre of the demonstrations), but many pledged to continue protesting until all demands had been met.

 17 February: The army said that it would not field a candidate in the upcoming presidential elections.
 Four important figures in the former regime were arrested that day: former interior minister Habib el-Adly, former minister of housing Ahmed Maghrabi, former tourism minister H.E.
 Zuheir Garana and steel tycoon Ahmed Ezz.

 2 March: The constitutional referendum was tentatively scheduled for 19 March 2011.

 3 March: A day before large protests against him were planned, Ahmed Shafik stepped down as prime minister and was replaced by Essam Sharaf.

 5 March: Several State Security Intelligence (SSI) buildings across Egypt were raided by protesters, including the headquarters for the Alexandria Governorate and the national headquarters in Nasr City, Cairo.
 Protesters said that they raided the buildings to secure documents they believed prove crimes by the SSI against the people of Egypt during Mubarak's rule.

 6 March: From the Nasr City headquarters, protesters acquired evidence of mass surveillance and vote-rigging, noting rooms full of videotapes, piles of shredded and burned documents and cells in which activists recounted their experiences of detention and torture.

-19 March: The constitutional referendum passed with 77.27 percent of the vote.
+19 March: The constitutional referendum passed with 77.27 per cent of the vote.

 22 March: Portions of the Interior Ministry building caught fire during police demonstrations outside.

 23 March: The Egyptian Cabinet ordered a law criminalising protests and strikes which hamper work at private or public establishments.
 Under the new law, anyone organising such protests will be subject to imprisonment or a fine of E£500,000 (about US$100,000).

 1 April ("Save the Revolution Day"): About 4,000 demonstrators filled Tahrir Square for the largest protest in weeks, demanding that the ruling military council more quickly dismantle lingering aspects of the old regime; protestors also demanded trials for Hosni Mubarak, Gamal Mubarak, Ahmad Fathi Sorour, Safwat El-Sherif and Zakaria Azmi.

 8 April ("Cleansing Friday"): Tens of thousands of demonstrators again filled Tahrir Square, criticizing the Supreme Council of the Armed Forces for not following through on their demands: the resignation of remaining regime figures and the removal of Egypt's public prosecutor, due to the slow pace of investigations of corrupt former officials.

 7 May: The Imbaba church attacks, in which Salafi Muslims attacked Coptic Christian churches in the working-class neighborhood of Imbaba in Cairo.